 Mostly, I wish I’d had more time to spend socializing with people rather than working!
 But hey, can’t complain about doing the work I love, right?

-Overall, I had an amazing stay at Mad Hostel and would definitely recommend it to anyone looking for a social place to stay in Madrid on a budget.
+Overall, I had an amazing stay at Cats Hostel and would definitely recommend it to anyone looking for a social place to stay in Madrid on a budget.
+You can book it HERE.
 The ambiance, cool activities, and comfortable amenities make it a hostel I would return to again and again.
 Side note: if you’re planning a trip to Madrid, don’t forget to check out my budget guide to the city!

 P.S.
-If you find yourself looking for cool stuff around Lavapies, check out Habibi Lebnen for fabulous Lebanese food, Café Infinito for a cool coffee shop vibe, and El Rastro Flea Market on Sundays for an extensive collection of knick-knacks and goodies.
+If you find yourself looking for cool stuff around Lavapies, check out Habibi for fabulous Lebanese food and El Rastro Flea Market on Sundays for an extensive collection of knick-knacks and goodies.

 Book your stay with this link!